anleko/libnsh/README.md

 Net-SNMP helper C-library.

-Coding MIBs can be a long and troblesome process.
-Much of the code for different OIDs may also look the same except for minor segments that handles the actual requested OID value.
-This library will try to simplify the MIB coding by offer a simple API that hides the duplicated code parts and only focus on the parts that is needed to get the actual value for a specific OID.
+Implementing MIBs can be a long and bothersome process.
+Much of the code for different OIDs is often identical boilerplate, save for the small parts that actually handle the requested value.
+This library will try to simplify the MIB implementation by offering a simple API that hides the duplicated code parts and lets the developer focus on the parts that are important.

 ## Build and installation
 `libnsh` uses GNU's autotools as its build system.